New recipes and updates

 Very occasionally I get something right; the light is particularly lenient or the food is just pleasing on the eye.
 But more often than not it’s toil and trouble.
 The same green dish on the same wooden table.

-In fact my accidental styling turns out usually better than my planning and visualisations.
+In fact my accidental styling usually turns out better than my planning and visualisations.
 I would throw in the towel probably long ago if it wasn’t for one thing.

 Pretty Valentine biscuits